Log in

 How to test yourself for astigmatism online

 You can use a simple self-test to check if you have astigmatism while you are waiting for your eye test appointment.
-Remember that self-tests should be considered as a simple tool to satisfy personal curiosity and not as an actual diagnosis.

 The following type of astigmatism self-test is called a dial test.
+(Trust us, it has nothing to do with an old-school telephone).

 Online at-home astigmatism test